nishantbobade99-sys/TA0027/README.md

 ## Current Limitations

-Asra is a **research prototype**, not a bulletproof safety guarantee.
+NIVI is a **research prototype**, not a bulletproof safety guarantee.
 Here's what it can't do:

 - ❌ **Can't predict danger before it happens** (we're not psychic)
 - ❌ **Can't detect danger in all scenarios** (false negatives will happen)